-Karnataka alliance on the edge as 8 MLAs submit resignations; more to follow
+Karnataka alliance on the edge as 8 MLAs set to resign; more to follow

-Bengaluru, July 06: Karnataka could soon face a political crisis with eight Congress- JD(S) MLAs submitting their resignation today.
-If the Speaker accepts their resignations, JDS-Congress strength will be reduced to 111.
+Bengaluru, July 06: Karnataka could soon face a political crisis with eight Congress- JD(S) MLAs ready with their resignations to switch sides.
+If the resignation rumours comes true, JDS-Congress strength will be reduced to 111.
 BJP has 105 MLAs.

 According to the reports, disgruntled leaders of coalition government including Ramesh Jarkiholi, BC Patil, Mahesh Kumatalli, Prathapgouda Patil, Shivaram Hebbar, Subba Reddy while the MLAs from the JD(S) are H Vishwanath, Narayana Gowda and K Gopalaiah.